pangz-lab/coingecko-api/README.md

 Installation
 ---------------
 <p>
-The best and the easiest way to use this library is thru the <a href="https://getcomposer.org/">composer</a>.
+The best and the easiest way to use this library is thru <a href="https://getcomposer.org/">composer</a>.
 You can also download the source directly and require it to your project.
 <br>
 <br>